 Besides the daily routine of executing the workspace items, it is recommended to follow up the following tracking lists:

-- 'Broken payment plans': when the agreed payment plan amount is not paid within the configured plan, immediate action should be taken by a follow-up call or email (and the debtor can be set back to procedure).
+When the agreed payment plan amount is not paid within the configured plan, immediate action should be taken by a follow-up call or email (and the debtor can be set back to procedure).